 - Difficult to portion, unless you use single-serve packs

 When considering MCT oil powder vs. MCT oil, it boils down to convenience.
-The purity of MCT oil in liquid form can’t be beat, and when you use single-serve packs or travel bottles, you can easily take it with you on the go.
-If you’re away from your blender, you can drizzle MCT oil on food or shake it up with water during a workout — or take a cue from Bulletproof Founder Dave Asprey and bring a bottle of Brain Octane Oil with you to sushi restaurants.
+The purity of MCT oil in liquid form can’t be beat, and when you use single-serve packs or travel-sized bottles, you can easily take it with you on the go.

-However, if you don’t want to tote around oil in your gym bag or purse, there’s nothing wrong with backup MCT oil powder.
-Just make sure you’re purchasing a product that is sustainably sourced from coconuts, consists of C8 or C10 MCT oil, and isn’t mixed with questionable fillers or insulin-spiking carrier powders that could wreck your ketosis.
+If you don’t want to tote around oil in your gym bag or purse, there’s nothing wrong with MCT oil powder.
+Just make sure you’re purchasing a product that is sustainably sourced from coconuts, consists of C8 MCT Oil or a C8/C10 blend and uses a keto-friendly (and gut-friendly) carrier powder like acacia gum or resistant dextrin.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!